oauthlib/oauthlib/README.rst

 OAuthLib is a generic utility which implements the logic of OAuth without assuming a specific HTTP request object or web framework.
-Use it to graft OAuth client support onto your favorite HTTP library, or provider support onto your favourite web framework.
+Use it to graft OAuth client support onto your favorite HTTP library, or provide support onto your favourite web framework.
 If you're a maintainer of such a library, write a thin veneer on top of OAuthLib and get OAuth support for very little effort.